 ***Salvador, Bahia.
 A walkable, sensual, attractive colonial city with a humming music scene, loads of exceptional beaches all around and a terrific carnival.
 It’s now, unfortunately, becoming something of a package destination.

 **Olinda, near Recife.
 Lovely little colonial town, wonderfully located, with a lively cultural scene and great Carnival.

 *Fortaleza.
 Busy city with superb beaches both east and west, tho’ city beaches not so good.

-Amazon jungle trips are more about the boating upriver into the damp, buzzing, oppressive ambience than seeing animals, since most of the bigger critters only appear at night when you least want to be there.
+Amazon rainforest trips are more about the boating upriver into the damp, buzzing, oppressive ambience than seeing wildlife, since most of the bigger critters only appear at night when you least want to be there.

 Floating about on a dugout canoe at night in search of caiman by torchlight, freaking at odd splashes and squawks and beating mozzies off would not be untypical.

 You may well see caiman (crocs), monkeys, sloths, pink dolphins, tarantulas, electric eels and parrots galore, but don’t think of this as a massed-animal experience such as you may see in East Africa or Namibia.